Over 700,000 Aussies compared mobile plans with us in the past year

 Telstra, Optus and Vodafone allow you to pay for your phone in monthly instalments over 12, 24 or 36 months.
 There's no lock-in contract, and you can leave anytime by paying off the remaining phone cost.

-Google unveiled the Pixel 9a on 20 March 2025.
-It will go on sale on 16 April after facing a short delay.
-You can get all the details in our news piece covering the launch.
+Google unveiled the Pixel 9a on 20 March 2025 and it went on sale on 16 April after facing a short delay.
+Read our review to find out if it's worth buying.

 Alternatively, you can also compare plans for different models from the big tech brands.